rowandey/Papyrus/README.md

 - Binary size was reduced from 3.6MB to 2.9MB.
 This was done by cleaning up includes(some more is still required), and trimming down mapping json objects.

+- Simplify the JSON parsing for items to be a single parse pulling 6 random items rather than 6 different parses in getRandomFromJson()

 Little present if you read all the way to the end: